muspell/getopt_p/README.md

 Library Usage
 -------------

+The library does not need installation or configuration.
-It is suggested to just copy (embed) the single "getopt_p.h" file directly in to your source tree; it is small and free-standing.
+It is suggested to simply copy (embed) the single "getopt_p.h" file directly in to your source tree; it is small and free-standing.

 The single header file can be included in multiple translation units.